OctopusDeploy/blog/blog/2022-q1/jenkins-helm-install-guide/index.md

 ## Configuration as Code

-Jenkins Configuration as Code (JCasC) is a [plugin](https://plugins.jenkins.io/configuration-as-code/) providing an opinionated method for configuring Jenkins through yaml files.
+Jenkins Configuration as Code (JCasC) is a [plugin](https://plugins.jenkins.io/configuration-as-code/) providing an opinionated method for configuring Jenkins through YAML files.
 This provides an alternative to writing [Groovy scripts directly referencing the Jenkins API](https://www.jenkins.io/doc/book/managing/groovy-hook-scripts/), which is powerful, but requires administrators to be comfortable writing code.

 JCasC configuration is defined under the `controller.JCasC.configScript` property.
 The child keys under `configScript` have names of your choosing consisting of lowercase letters, numbers, and hyphens, and serve as a way to summarize the block of text they define.

 The value assigned to these keys are multi-line strings, which in turn define a JCasC YAML file.
-The pipe (`|`) character provides a convenient method to supply a multi-line string, but is otherwise not significant.
+The pipe (`|`) character provides a convenient method for defining a multi-line string, but is otherwise not significant.

 The end result gives the appearance of a continuous YAML document.
 Just keep in mind that the content appearing after the pipe character is simply a multi-line text value that happens to also be YAML.